CodecoolGlobal/tech-interview-workbook-kisfelix1/docs/module_progbasics.md

 You can print out values manually, you can use the debugger, and see all the active variables values in the debugging window
 #### What does step over, step into and step out mean while using the debugger?
+step over will go onto the next line but will not descend into method calls step into will descend in any method call step out will go to the next return or equivalent
 #### How can you start to debug a program from a certain line using the debugger?
+place a debug dot on the line you want to start from and press the run and debug button

 ### Version control